LoopKit/looptips/docs/data/nightscout.md

 ### Predicted Blood Glucose

 The purple line to the right of the blood glucose readings is Loop&#39;s predicted blood glucose curve.
 Watching the behavior of that purple line can help you understand why *Loop* is making decisions regarding high or low temporary basal rates.
-You can read more on that topic in the [Algorithm](https://loopkit.github.io/loopdocs/operation/algorithm/temp-basal) section of *LoopDocs*.
+You can read more on that topic in the [Algorithm](https://loopkit.github.io/loopdocs/operation/algorithm/temp-basal){: target="_blank" } section of *LoopDocs*.

 ### <span translate="no">L&#8203;oop</span> pill